Campbell’s Logo

 Campbell's Logo 2003

-The company decides to return to the iconic 1953 logo at this stage.
-No additional changes were made to it.
+The company returned to the iconic 1953 logo at this stage, making no additional changes.
 This choice is directly related to the fact that this logo format looks interesting on any background.
 As a result, a return to the “origins” allowed this option to be used for another 18 years.

 2021 – today